 -

-How To: Adjust the pitch of a human voice in Sony Vegas
+How To: Edit text on the timeline in Sony Vegas

 -